sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 Sourcegraph upgrades take the following general form:
 1. Determine if your instance is ready to Upgrade (check upgrade notes)
 2. Merge the latest Sourcegraph release into your deployment manifests
-3. Run migrator by reapplying your manifests in a **standard upgrade** (migrator by default uses the `up` command), or by disabling services connected to your databases and running `migrator` with the `upgrade` argument.
+3. Run migrator by reapplying your manifests in a **standard upgrade** (migrator by default uses the `up` command), or by disabling services connected to your databases and running `migrator` with the `upgrade` argument in a **multiversion upgrade**.
+4. With upstream changes to your manifests merged, and schema migrations conducted by migrator your instance is ready to start.

 > Note: For more explicit steps, specific to your deployment see the operations guides linked below.